 - Ultrasound – The gold standard diagnostic, which may reveal an enlarged and thickened pancreas with dilated pancreatic ducts.

 - Laparotomy – Surgical incisions are made in the abdomen to allow your veterinarian to examine the organs.
 In this case, the pancreas.

 - Biopsy of the pancreas, liver or intestines may be of additional help.

-- Analgesics (painkillers) such as morphine or transdermal fentanyl patch for abdominal pain.
+- Morphine or transdermal fentanyl patch for abdominal pain.

-- Nutritional support – This treatment essential, this may be via nasogastric, nasoesophageal or jejunostomy tube if the cat is unwilling to eat.
-A bland diet such as Hills i/d.
+- Nutrition is essential, this may be via nasogastric, nasoesophageal or jejunostomy tube if the cat is unwilling to eat.

-- Fluid therapy to correct hydration deficits and electrolyte imbalances.
+- To correct perfusion, hydration deficits and electrolyte imbalances.

 The prognosis depends on the severity of the disease, and if hepatic lipidosis or pancreatic necrosis have occurred along with complications (such as DIC) and concurrent illness.

 Cats who have had pancreatitis are at increased risk of a flare-up, to reduce this feed a low-fat, highly digestible diet.